 Sherry 1-8 weeks

-While wine doesn’t expire in the way that food does, it can go bad.
-It most likely won’t make you sick, but drinking it will be less than pleasant.
+While wine doesn’t expire in the same way that food does, it can go bad.
+It most likely won’t make you sick, but drinking it will be unpleasant.
+Luckily, there are some signs to look for before you sip.

-Here’s how you can tell whether your wine is bad:
+Here’s how to tell if wine is bad:

 • Dry cork: A dry cork is the first sign of oxidation which, over time, changes the wine’s flavor completely.